The NeRFect Match: Exploring NeRF Features for Visual Localization: Experiments

 \subsection{Pose Refinement}

 After conducting matching architecture ablation, we investigate different refinement methods to further increase pose accuracy.
-We examine two approaches: (i) an iterative approach, where we re-run matching with the last computed query estimation as reference pose, and (ii) an optimization approach, where we optimize a reference pose through frozen NeRF weights using a photometric loss and then run the final matching.
+We examine two approaches: (i) an iterative approach, where we re-run matching with the last computed estimation as reference pose, and (ii) an optimization approach, where we optimize a reference pose through frozen NeRF weights using a photometric loss and then run the final matching.
 As shown in \cref{fig:refinement}, both methods show an improvement over the initial estimate.
-We assess both the NeRFMatch model and its minimal version (Mini).
-For each version, we evaluate models trained per-scene (PS) and models trained on multiple scenes (MS).
-The most substantial improvement for both approaches occurs in the first iteration, after which the estimates tend to stabilize.
+We assess both the NeRFMatch model and its minimal version (Mini) trained per-scene.

-\PAR{Iterative refinement for computational efficiency.} In the NeRFMatch setting, both refinement approaches show similar results, since the initial pose estimate is relatively close to the solution.
-However, it is worth noting that the optimization approach incurs a higher computational cost compared to the iterative approach.
-The runtime for the optimization refinement excluding the matching step (shown in \cref{tab:matcher_ablation}, depending on the model) is $398.4 ms$ for a single optimization step and subsequent rendering.
+\PAR{Iterative refinement for computational efficiency.} In the NeRFMatch setting, both refinement approaches show similar early results, since the initial pose estimate is relatively close to the solution, but the iterative approach is more stable over time.
+Additionally, it is worth noting that the optimization approach incurs a higher computational cost compared to the iterative approach.
+The runtime for the optimization refinement excluding the matching step (shown in \cref{tab:matcher_ablation}) is $398.4 ms$ for a single optimization step and subsequent rendering.
 In contrast, for a single step of iterative refinement, the runtime amounts to $141.2 ms$.
-Given the slightly better performance and the quicker computational time, we opt for the iterative approach as the default refinement for NeRFMatch.
+Given the better performance and the quicker computational time, we opt for the iterative approach as the default refinement for NeRFMatch.